marklogic/marklogic-contentpump/README.md

 ## Release Notes

+### What's New in mlcp 11.2.0

+- Excluded all the transitive dependencies to improve security and maintenance.
+- Upgraded Avro, Commons-cli, Commons-compress, Commons-io, Xml-apis, Jakarta.xml.soap-api, Jcl-over-slf4, and Commons-logging-api libraries to mitigate security vulnerabilities.
+- Removed Zookeeper, Bliki-core, Logback-classic, and Htrace-core libraries to mitigate security vulnerabilities.
+- Upgraded the Maven Javadoc plugin from 2.10.3 to 3.6.3 to mitigate security vulnerability.
+- Removed all dependencies and repository references related to deprecated mapr.

 ### What's New in mlcp 11.1.0
 - Now requires JRE 11 or later.
 - Added support for reverse proxy and connection to MarkLogic Cloud.